jemysh007/jemysh007/database/SQL.md

 ### Dropping an Index

+The `DROP INDEX` statement is used to delete an index from the database.

 ```sql
 DROP INDEX index_name;
 ```

 ### Unique Index

-Ensures that all values in a column (or group of columns) are unique.
+A unique index ensures that all values in a column (or group of columns) are unique.

 ```sql
 CREATE UNIQUE INDEX index_name